Check in a bot

 • Check in a single bot.

-1. Select the bot that you want to check in, click the actions menu (vertical ellipsis), and click Check in Task Bot.
+1. Select the parent automation.
+Choose the parent automation you want to check in.
+Click the actions menu (vertical ellipsis) and click Check in such as Task Bot check-in or Process check-in.

 • Check in multiple bots.